-“I study these questions about human psychology through the lens of consumer psychology.
+“I study fundamental questions about human psychology in the context of consumption.
 My goal is to help develop a more comprehensive understanding of how consumers are influenced by marketing.”

 I am an Associate Professor in the Marketing Department at HKUST's Business School.

 When I tell people that I'm a marketing professor, many assume that my job is to develop clever strategies that trick consumers into buying products they don't need.
 Thankfully, that's not what I do!
 I am interested in understanding basic questions about human psychology -- what motivates our behavior?
 How do we build our self-identity and protect our self-esteem?
 How do our surroundings influence our thoughts and behavior in ways we do not intend or even notice?
-I study these questions about human psychology through the lens of consumer psychology.
+I study these fundamental questions about human psychology in the context of consumption.
 My goal is to help develop a more comprehensive understanding of how consumers are influenced by marketing.